MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Remove-AzureRMPlan.md

 ## EXAMPLES

-### Example 1:
+### Example 1: Remove a plan
 ```
 Remover-AzureRMPlan -Name "ComputePlan"
 ```

-This command removes the plan named "ComputePlan".
+This example removes the plan named "ComputePlan".

 ## PARAMETERS

 ### -InformationAction
-Not specified.
+Specifies how this cmdlet responds to an information event.

 ```yaml
 Type: ActionPreference